WHERE TO GO AND WHAT TO DO IN NORWAY

 The main activities in Bergen are the trips in the seven surrounding mountains, with different walking and hiking tours.
 You can also opt for a walk on marked trails to explore the beautiful view of the city and its surroundings.

 Tourists in Bergen can explore colorful houses, friendly people, and small streets.
 A walk through the entire town will definitely be a pleasure for any tourist.
-Tourists can also visit different Unesco attractions, such as the Bryggen, the Fish Market or the Bergen Aquarium.
+Tourists can also visit different Unesco attractions, such as the Bryggen, or the Fish Market.

 For those who want to explore the surrounding areas of Bergen, the Flam Railway is the best choice.
 The train crosses the mountains and tunnels of Norway, offering beautiful views for all passengers.